iamaakashpal/iamaakashpal/README.md

 <hr>

-- 🌱 I’m currently learning **Full Stack Data Science from iNeuron.ai**
+- 🌱 I’m currently working as AI Scientist at Fulcrum Digital Private Limited**

 - 👯 I’m looking to collaborate on **Machine Learning**